nancyalaswad90/Tableau-Ideas/README.md

 This data comes from a Kaggle dataset, it tracks the on-time performance of US domestic flights operated by large air carriers in 2015.
 You can find the dataset in supporting materials at the bottom of this page.

-The file you must use in creating your data visualizations is the flights.csv file.
-The other two provided files may be used in conjunction with the flights.csv file, but should not be used alone.
+The file you must use in creating your data visualizations is the `flights.csv` file.
+The other two provided files may be used in conjunction with the `flights.csv file`, but should not be used **alone.**

 You are required to create three visualizations.
 Some questions you may attempt to answer include those pertaining to the following areas: